EsimMoe/signum/docs/docs/indispensable.md

         UTCTime 2024-09-16 11:53:51 UTC
 ```

-The builder takes any `Asn1Encodable`, so you can also add an `X509Certificate`, or a `CryptoPublicKey` using
+The builder also takes any `Asn1Encodable`, so you can also add an `X509Certificate`, or a `CryptoPublicKey` using
 the same concise syntax.
+You can, of course, also create primitives, by directly invoking builder functions, like `Asn1.Int()` and use the resulting
+ASN.1 primitive as-is.

-Do checkout the [API docs](https://a-sit-plus.github.io/signum/indispensable/at.asitplus.signum.indispensable.asn1.encoding/-asn1/index.html) for a full list of builder shorthands.
+Do checkout the [API docs](https://a-sit-plus.github.io/signum/indispensable/at.asitplus.signum.indispensable.asn1.encoding/-asn1/index.html) for a full list of builder functions.